evanderbatson/CONSEQ/README.md

 # HOW TO USE

-Place your video file in '..CONSEQ/bin/data' and name it 'video.mp4' replacing the default.
+Place your video file in '..CONSEQ/bin/data/' and name it 'video.mp4' replacing the default.
 Position the window into the desired screen and press RETURN to fullscreen.
 Consult the keycodes below to control the video as desired.

 ## Key Controls

 key          | function
 ------------ | -------------
 [ 1-0 ] | play 0% to play 90%
-[ Q ] | random cut from 0%-10%
+[ Q-P ] | random cut from 0%-10% to 0%-100%
-[ P ] | random cut from 90%-100%
 [ A ] | random cut (entire sequence)
 [ S ] | slow motion
 [ D ] | normal motion